Save Money on the Homestead: 5 Skills You Can Learn

 Since moving into our house almost 3 years ago, we’ve had to change our well switch twice.
-Although I was honestly pretty nervous doing it, it saved us at least $100 each time.
+Although I was honestly pretty nervous doing it, it would save us at least $100 each time.
 We’ve all heard it before, but YouTube is so helpful and can teach you anything.
 My husband and I looked up what kind of well switch we needed, bought it from ACE Hardware, and watched the video on how to change it.
 I suggest purchasing a volt tester just to make things a little less risky…and scary.
 This is one of the best skills to know!

 The clean-out pipe is a piece of PVC with a screw lid on it.
 It’s usually just before the drain pipe, the pipe that drains into your first tank.
 If your toilets are backed up and using the plunger isn’t doing the trick, unscrew the cap to your drain pipe and grab a piece of a hose to poke down the pipe.
 BEWARE: If your pipes are clogged and your clog is after the drain pipe, when you unscrew that lid you’ll be greeted with a volcano of bodily fluids…and solids.
-Told you, gross, but it’ll save you a “pretty penny” knowing how to maneuver around your manure.
+Told you, gross, but it’ll save some money knowing how to maneuver around your manure.
 Oh, the skills to know!

 Working with PVC